pfultz2/Linq/README.md

-Linq
+Linq - Language  Integrated Query
 ====

-Linq for list comprehension in C++, provides an implementation of linq for C++.
-Currently it only supports C++ ranges, but it does support both the extension and query methods for linq.
+Linq (Language  Integrated Query) for list comprehension in C++, provides an implementation of linq for C++.
+Currently, It is only support C++ ranges, but it does support both the extension and query methods for linq.
 Here's an example:

 ```c#
 struct student_t